sd-james/raillab/content/authors/geraud-nangue-tasse/_index.md

 title: Geraud Nangue Tasse
 surname: Nangue Tasse
 weight: 5
-role: Associate Lecturer
+role: Lecturer
-bio: I am an IBM PhD fellow interested in reinforcement learning (RL) since it is the subfield of machine learning with the most potential for achieving AGI.
+bio: I am interested in reinforcement learning (RL) since it is the subfield of machine learning with the most potential for achieving AGI.
 interests:
   - Reinforcement Learning
   - Deep Learning